pingcap/docs/v3.1/reference/best-practices/grafana-monitor.md

 ## Source and display of monitoring data

 The three core components of TiDB (TiDB server, TiKV server and PD server) obtain metric information through the HTTP interface.
-The information is statistically collected from the program code, and the ports are as follows:
+These metrics are collected from the program code, and the ports are as follows:

 | Component   | Port  |
 | :---------- |:----- |